husarion/husarion_controllers/twist_mux_controller/README.md

-# Velocity Input Controller
+# Twist Mux Controller

-The `VelocityInputController` is a ROS 2 chainable controller designed to process velocity commands from multiple sources and forward them to hardware interfaces or other chainable controllers.
+The `TwistMuxController` is a ROS 2 chainable controller designed to process velocity commands from multiple sources and forward them to hardware interfaces or other chainable controllers.

 ## Publishers

 - `{cmd_vel_topic}/source` [*std_msgs/msg/String*]: Publishes the source of the active velocity command.
+The source name corresponds to the key names in the `cmd_vel_inputs` parameter.

 ## Subscribers